onurcangnc/Rasputin/README.md

 ## Disclaimer

 - This project is for educational purposes only.
 Use it responsibly and at your own risk.
 The developer is not responsible for any misuse or consequences that may arise from using this script.
+I will not be responsible for data that you collected.
+Furthermore, do not use my tool for your abusement purposes.
+The script does not stores real time data it just process it for name, age, location and prompts the screen.
+DO NOT USE DATA FOR BAD PURPOSES.